Benefits of ETFs: a second look at potential investing advantages

 ETFs may offer enhanced tax efficiency

-Mutual funds incur capital gains when they sell securities whose prices have gone up, whether the reason for the sale is to rebalance actively managed portfolios or to cover redemptions by shareholders.
+Mutual funds incur capital gains when their securities are sold when prices have gone up, whether the reason for the sale is to rebalance actively managed portfolios or to cover redemptions by shareholders.
 Those capital gains must be distributed at year end, which could be a taxable event for the remaining shareholders.
 And whenever new investors add assets to the fund, existing shareholders bear the costs of trading.

 Like their index-based mutual fund counterparts, ETFs have little turnover except during the occasional index rebalancing, so they tend to incur fewer capital gains than actively managed mutual funds.
 However, ETF investors sell shares directly to other investors by trading on the exchange, without forcing ETF issuers to sell securities to raise cash for redemptions.